8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Our surgical gum disease treatments are best for patients in the later stages of gum disease:

-- Gum Grafting: If you have gum recession, we may recommend gum grafting.
+• Gum Grafting: If you have gum recession, we may recommend gum grafting.
 This procedure adds new tissue to areas where the gums have worn away.
-It helps protect your teeth from further damage and covers exposed tooth roots to improve comfort and appearance.
+It helps protect your teeth from new damage and covers exposed tooth roots.

-- Periodontal Plastic Surgery: In dentistry, “plastic” means reshaping.
-This type of surgery helps improve the look of your gums by removing excess tissue or reshaping them for a more balanced smile.
+• Periodontal Plastic Surgery: In dentistry, “plastic” means reshaping.
+This type of surgery helps improve your gums by removing excess tissue or reshaping them.

 Periodontal Therapy FAQs